tidyverse/tidyverse.org/content/blog/playing-on-the-same-team-as-your-dependecy/index.md

 </div>

-This is obviously more than just data, but what, if any, is actually fair to access as a package developer?
+This is obviously more than just data, but which elements, if any, are actually fair to access as a package developer?
 This is a tough question to answer in general terms.

-If you want to be a very polite (and who wouldn't), the best way to go about it is to look for accessor functions for the part of the object you are interested in and in the absence of one, ask the maintainer to add one.
-The reason why accessor functions are so much better than relying on e.g. [`attr()`](https://rdrr.io/r/base/attr.html) to extract some information stored in an attribute, is that it frees the maintain to change the *structure* of the data/object, while keeping the *interface* constant.
-Asking a maintainer for a public accessor function will also alert the maintainer to the fact that others are actually interested in said information which could inform future development.
+If you want to be a very polite (and who wouldn't), the best way to go about it is to look for accessor functions for the part of the object you are interested in, and in the absence of one, ask the maintainer to add one.
+The reason why accessor functions are so much better than relying on e.g. [`attr()`](https://rdrr.io/r/base/attr.html) to extract some information stored in an attribute, is that it frees the maintainer to change the *structure* of the data/object, while keeping the *interface* constant.
+Asking a maintainer for a public accessor function will also alert the maintainer to the fact that others are actually interested in said information, which could inform future development.

 #### Testing, testing

-You may be the most polite package developer, using only the finest public accessor functions in your code and keeping out of any data structure you don't control the provenance off and still be reliant of implementation details in objects from other packages.
+You may be the most polite package developer, using only the finest public accessor functions in your code and keeping out of any data structure you don't control the provenance of and still be reliant of implementation details in objects from other packages.
 How?
 You may inadvertently test for their internal details in your unit tests when you are comparing objects wholesale, or if you have saved complex objects and load these up during testing.

-Once again we are certainly in a gray area here, but one guide line to help you is to ask yourself whether your unit test is only testing for parts that your own package influence, or does it also include assumptions about implementation details of another package.
+Once again, we are certainly in a gray area here, but one guideline to help you is to ask yourself whether your unit test is only testing for parts that your own package influence, or does it also include assumptions about implementation details of another package.
 As an example (once again from ggplot2), you might want to ensure that a plot function in your package works as intended.
 On one extreme end you can save a working ggplot object returned from your function and then test for equivalence with that during unit testing.
-This is not a great idea because anything we might change internally in ggplot2 would likely result in changes to the created ggplot2 object, and while it still works, it may look slightly different.
-On the other end you may instead do visual testing using the vdiffr package where you only look at the actual output.
-However, that also makes a lot of assumptions about how ggplot2 chooses to render it's objects and internal changes may again break your tests without there being anything broken in reality.
+This is not a great idea because anything we might change internally in ggplot2 would likely result in changes to the created ggplot2 object.
+And while it still works, it may look slightly different.
+On the other end, you may instead do visual testing using the vdiffr package where you only look at the actual output.
+However, that also makes a lot of assumptions about how ggplot2 chooses to render its objects and internal changes may again break your tests without there being anything broken in reality.

 > Visual testing in general is something that is mainly intended for packages providing graphic rendering, e.g. ggplot2 and it's extension package ecosystem.
 If you are using other packages to create your plots you should in general lean on them to test for visual regressions.

-The Goldilocks zone for your testing is to figure out which exact elements your high-level plot function influences and then get to these, preferably using public accessor functions.
+The Goldilocks zone for your testing is to figure out which exact elements your high-level plot function influences, and then get to these, preferably using public accessor functions.
 For ggplot2 it will often be enough to extract the data for each layer (using `layer_data()`) and test specific columns of that (never test against the full layer data since ggplot2 may add to this etc.).

 If you find that you are missing public accessor function in order to do proper testing, once again reach out to the maintainer and ask.
-You may learn that this information is not exposed because it is subject to change, thus a poor fit for unit testing, or you may get your function and end up with more robust tests in your own package.
+You may learn that this information is not exposed because it is subject to change, thus a poor fit for unit testing.
+Or you may get your function and end up with more robust tests in your own package.